awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

 This topic shows you how to deploy the Amazon EFS CSI Driver to your Amazon EKS cluster and verify that it works\.

 **Note**
 Alpha features of the Amazon EFS CSI Driver are not supported on Amazon EKS clusters\.
-The driver is not supported on Arm nodes\.

 For detailed descriptions of the available parameters and complete examples that demonstrate the driver's features, see the [Amazon EFS Container Storage Interface \(CSI\) driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver) project on GitHub\.